twoojoo/gost/README.md

 ### Pattern Matching

-You can also handle `Result` and `Options` using a sort of pattern matching syntax (that is limited due to the lack of generics on golang struct methods):
+You can also handle `Result` and `Options` using a sort of pattern matching syntax:

 ```go
 val := AsOption(slices.BinarySearch([]int{1, 2, 3, 4, 5}, 4)).